 We believe that civil society is most effective when it works together and speaks with a united voice, and therefore our partners, networks and coalitions are central to our advocacy.
 In addition to Malaria Consortium’s engagement at a country level with national advocacy networks and civil society groups, we are currently involved with the following European and global advocacy platforms:

-The Roll Back Malaria Partnership is the global platform for coordinated action against malaria – mobilising resources and inspiring action to defeat malaria.
+The RBM Partnership to End Malaria is the global platform for coordinated action against malaria – mobilising resources and inspiring action to defeat malaria.
 Malaria Consortium is founding member and active contributor of the Partnership, which comprises of more than 500 members from malaria endemic countries, international donors and foundations, the private sector, nongovernmental and community-based organisations, and research and academic institutions.

 UK All-Party Parliamentary Group for Malaria & Neglected Tropical Diseases (APPMG)